 Five areas make up wellness: physical health, emotional health, social health, financial or occupational health, and spiritual health.
 While physical health and mental health are often used interchangeably, mental health is not simply the absence of mental illness.

-It’s more than just sleeping 8 to 9 hours a day, being completely present in the moment, or living without worry.
+It’s more than just sleeping 8 to 9 hours a day, being completely present at the moment, or living without worry.
 Mental health is about feeling good, exercising, being happy, and being productive.
 Mental health is recognizing when you need help and understanding that everyone faces challenges at some point.

 The Essence of Talking About How You’re Feeling